NKavindya/Lex-Yacc/DesignProject/FinalReport.md

 - ✅ 100% test coverage of all grammar rules
 - ✅ Stack-based memory management with proper frame layout
 - ✅ Register allocation with callee-saved tracking
-- ✅ Multiple code generation phases (IR, Assembly, Relocatable, Absolute)
+- ✅ Multiple code generation phases (IR, Assembly)

 All requirements have been met and verified through comprehensive automated testing.